anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 - Rule(s) incorporating the parameters of the Extra Innings Rule, which includes starting each half-inning following the last regulation inning with a runner on second base.
 - Rule(s) limiting the number of mound visits per game.
 Limitations on visits per inning still apply.
 - Rule(s) requiring that pitchers must face at least three batters.
-- Rules(s) specifying time limits on pitchers and batters.
+- Rule(s) specifying time limits on pitchers and batters.
-- Rules(s) limitating pitcher disengagements (i.e. pick-offs).
+- Rule(s) limitating pitcher disengagements (i.e. pick-offs).
 - Any rule requiring specialized equipment or trained personnel, such as replay review.

 ## Pre-Game Meeting